MeghnaB12/TrueCheck/README.md

 5. Run the App
 streamlit run app.py

-he app will launch in your browser at http://localhost:8501.
+The app will launch in your browser at http://localhost:8501.

 🧪 How to Test
 Try these inputs based on the sample data/facts.csv: